 - It is essential that those who choose to rely on commodities know how to properly prepare and use them.
 It is important to obtain good cookbooks and product information before you buy.
 Do not count on only a few grains and beans- diversity is very important.

 - Smaller grains (such as millet, amaranth, quinoa, and teff) and smaller beans and legumes (such as aduki, lentils, split peas, mung, and small whites) will require less time, fuel and water to prepare.

 - Combine like sized grains and beans when cooking for a complete protein meal.

 - Pressure cookers and pre-soaking of most beans will significantly reduce the cooking time of grains and beans.

 - Newly “rediscovered” ancient grain varieties such as amaranth, quinoa, kamut, teff and spelt, are highly recommended because of their superior nutritional value, unique taste and preparation convenience – available at natural food stores.

-- To reduce cooking times for whole grains, try adding a handful to a thermos, or similar insulated container, add boiling water and let sit all day or overnight.
+- To reduce cooking times for whole or cracked grains, try adding a handful to a thermos, or similar insulated container, add boiling water and let sit all day or overnight.
 (Use at a ratio of one part grain to one +/- part water by volume).
 Add dried fruit, nuts, sweetener etc. and enjoy a no cook hot cereal.

 - Uses for wheat: